germayneng/template-_githubpages/_posts/2018-03-19-talkingdata_eda.md

 18790468 16820930 126413  19    168  0     282 2017-11-10 14:23:18
 18790469 16922809 126413  19    168  0     282 2017-11-10 14:25:03
 ```
+Knowing this, it seems that training from the train set, the is_attributed is at the lower end for ips in test set.

 <center><img src="/images/talkingdata_charts/rolling_4.png?style=centerme"></center>